flowchart LR

 Version control therefore solves two problems:

-We are going to focus mostly on the first part, but it is important to realise that git
+We are going to focus mostly on the first part, but it is important to realise that git is an essential tool for code development in large projects.

 Version control use repositories.
 These are a database of code versions, stored in an efficient manner, focusing on the changes between a version and another.